Parking will be available throughout the Town of Banff. Find Banff parking information here.

 - Please expect some re-routing, stop changes and schedule delays of the ROAM Bus.

-- Please be advised of traffic pattern changes on Buffalo Street, between Otter Street & St. Julien Way.
+Please be advised of traffic pattern changes of Buffalo Street, between Otter Street & St. Julien Way:

-- Buffalo Street from Otter to St. Julien Way will be accessible to ascending vehicles only.
+- Buffalo Street from Otter Street to St. Julien Way will be accessible to ascending vehicles only.

 - The descending lane will be closed to all traffic.
-Traffic will be re-routed to St. Julien Way or Tunnel Mountain Drive from 3:00pm – 7:00pm.
+Traffic will be re-routed to St. Julien Way or Tunnel Mountain Drive.

 Friday, June 13th - 9:30am - 1:00pm

-- Please expect traffic delays along the 1A Hwy from Lake Louise to Banff.
+- Please expect cyclists and traffic delays along the Bow Valley Parkway 1A from Lake Louise to Banff.

-- Please be aware the following roads will be CLOSED to vehicle traffic and there will be NO STREET PARKING along the course from 10:30am until 10:00pm: Wolf Street and Moose Street between Banff Ave & Beaver Street, Beaver Street between Wolf Street & Moose Street, and the 200 & 300 block of Banff Ave.
+- The following roads will be CLOSED to vehicle traffic and there will be NO STREET PARKING along the course from 10:00am until 9:00pm:

-- Please use Muskrat St and Lynx St as alternate routes.
+- Please use Muskrat Street and Lynx Street as alternate routes.